 Vecna Robotics meanwhile, is working on creating the “most powerful humanoid robot in the world” for military, healthcare and other commercial purposes.
 The Bear robot, which stands for Battlefield Extraction Assist Robot, is designed for military use, but its hydraulic systems and their high power density capabilities are considered prime for caregiving.

-Companies like Stanley Innovation are working on optimizing the mobility part of autonomous elder care robotics by creating mobile robotic platforms that are adaptable and scalable.
-Stanley’s solution represents a high power density, fielded propulsion system that has been tested to transportation standards and mass-produced for over a decade.
-What’s more, Stanley collaborates with Kinova Robotics, a leader in assistive robotics, to create an autonomous robotic solution with mobile manipulation capabilities.
+Companies like Waypoint Robotics and sister R&D company Stanley Innovation are working on optimizing the mobility part of autonomous elder care robotics by creating mobile robotic platforms that are adaptable and scalable.
+Waypoint’s solution represents a high power density, fielded propulsion system that has been tested to transportation standards and mass-produced for over a decade.
+What’s more, Waypoint collaborates with Kinova Robotics, a leader in assistive robotics, to create an autonomous robotic solution with mobile manipulation capabilities.

 While the research is already taking place, it’s clear that the only way elder care robots will become commonplace in society is if the government, as well as private investors, get involved in funding further research.